hide.me VPN full review

-We tested with the default settings in the Windows app.
-Speeds aren’t the worst we've seen, but all the servers we tried reduced our usual (download) connection speed by around 50 percent or more, and our upload speed by more than 90 percent in some cases.
+Hide.me still calls itself the World’s Fastest VPN.
+That is a bold claim.
+When we last tested the service, we used the default settings in the Windows app which automatically pick a protocol - but nowhere does it tell you which one it's using.
+Speeds weren’t the worst we've seen, but all the servers we tried reduced our usual (download) connection speed (a 100/100Mbps leased line) by around 50 percent or more, and our upload speed by more than 90 percent in some cases.
 Ping times were also poor.

-UPDATE: Hide.me asked us to try the OpenEther protocol in the Windows app which offers faster speeds, and sure enough, we saw much improved speeds - especially on closer servers in the UK and Europe - compared to OpenVPN.
-However, this protocol isn't available in the iOS or Android apps, so it's only an advantage if you're using a Windows device.
+When we switched to the OpenEther protocol in the Windows app, ure enough, we saw much improved speeds - especially on closer servers in the UK and Europe - compared to OpenVPN.
+However, this protocol isn't available in the iOS or Android apps.

 On one of the Windows PCs, we enabled Stealth Guard which successfully prevented any apps from connecting to the internet unless the VPN was enabled.
 However, after disabling it, those apps still couldn’t connect and nothing we tried would restore that connection: not even uninstalling the hide.me app.
 In the end, we had to completely reset the network settings to fix the issue.

 We saw no security problems when testing for IP or DNS leaks: hide.me always kept our real location hidden.
 It was a little annoying that we experienced a couple of dropped connections, but at least the kill switch worked as advertised and cut the internet connection to prevent an IP leak.